New $92 million contract will expand University of Nebraska national defense research

 Recent highlights of NU and NSRI’s work include:

 - Development of drugs to protect military service members from the effects of radiation exposure.
-Under the partnership, UNL and UNMC faculty, along with federal and pharmaceutical industry partners, are working on a drug discovery and development pipeline to help advance critically needed drugs.
+Under the partnership, University of Nebraska-Lincoln and University of Nebraska Medical Center faculty, along with federal and pharmaceutical industry partners, are working on a drug discovery and development pipeline to help advance critically needed drugs.
 Recent efforts have focused on the development of therapeutic antibodies that could be used to treat COVID-19 patients.

 - Oxygenated microbubbles for a life-saving solution to traumatic lung injury.
 Traumatic lung injury often leads to death, particularly on the battlefield, since the body relies on the lungs to provide oxygen.
-UNMC, UNL, and University of Colorado-Boulder researchers developed and validated a patented, life-saving solution using oxygenated microbubbles to bypass damaged lung tissue and release oxygen into the abdomen.
-Microbubbles technology can increase the survival of injured, forward-deployed warfighters in low-resource environments and victims of mass casualty events.
+UNMC, UNL and University of Colorado-Boulder researchers developed and validated a patented, life-saving solution using oxygenated microbubbles to bypass damaged lung tissue and release oxygen into the abdomen.
+The microbubbles technology could increase the survival of injured warfighters in low-resource environments and victims of mass casualty events.